CyberMiles/blog/content/post/20190902-TISS-with-TokenInsight-becomes-CyberMiles' Validator-and-Enters into a Strategic Partnership-en.md

 ---
-title: "Announcement | TISS and CyberMiles Enters into a Strategic Partnership"
+title: "TISS with TokenInsight Becomes CyberMiles' Newest Validator and Startegic Partnership Formed"
 date: 2019-09-2T15:00:23+08:00
 draft: false
 tags: ["staking","CMT"]
 categories: ["en"]
 ---

-CyberMiles is excited to announce a new #Validator, TISS with @TokenInsight, a VC funded blockchain rating, research and analytics service provider with a solid standing in crypto world.
+CyberMiles is excited to announce a new #Validator, TISS with TokenInsight, a VC funded blockchain rating, research and analytics service provider with a solid standing in crypto world.

 TISS's compensation rate asked from its validators is as low as 25%.
 Welcome to stake!